 But for all my complaining, rain and sandflies are pretty much the worst things that can happen to you in New Zealand.
-While in Australia everything can kill you, in New Zealand, nothing will even try.
+In Australia everything can kill you, but in New Zealand, nothing will even try.
 There are no natural predators here – by which I mean real predators, like scary ones – and the only introduced predators are possums, stoats (which are basically ferrets), and rats.
-The most common wild animals in New Zealand, according to my super scientific window seat assessment, are the following:
+The most common wild animals in New Zealand, according to my super-scientific window seat assessment, are the following:

 - A variety of funky birds (including penguins, those glorified vertical ducks)